conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 __2. Vectorize words for use in model__

 To separate words in preparation for topic modeling or classification, the cleaned lyrics corpus was prepared in both a count vectorizer and a TF-IDF vectorizer.
 Both were used to feed words into the LDA and NMF models and analyzed for effectiveness.
-Below contains a snapshot of the parameters used for each.
   - __Count Vectorizer:__ Total Count Frequency
   - __TFIDF Vectorizer:__ Term Frequency for all Observations